 The Angle of Incidence in accounting occurs when the entire sales line crosses the cost line from below in the break-even chart.
 Or, it is an angle that gets created due to the sale and cost line.
 Usually, this angle starts forming at the break-even point, indicating how efficiently the company is making a profit.
 Further, the angle suggests that the rate at which the company is making profits.

 Since Angle of Incidence is on the break-even chart, it becomes important to understand the concept.
-A break-even is the point where the cost line and the sales line cross each other.
-Businesses make use of the break-even techniques to ensure sound profit planning.
-The break -even chart depicts the break-even point in a graphical manner.
-The break-even chart defines the relationship between costs, volume and profit in the pictorial form.
+Break-even is the point where the cost line and the sales line cross each other.
+Businesses make use of break-even techniques to ensure sound profit planning.
+The break-even chart depicts the break-even point graphically.
+The break-even chart defines the relationship between costs, volume, and profit in the pictorial form.

 Now, let’s see how to construct a break-even chart;

 - First, you need to plot sales on the horizontal axis.
 You can also plot production in units on the same axis.